Blackwater railway station: History

-The station opened on 4th July 1849 by the South Eastern Railway.
-In August 1851 it was renamed Blackwater & Sandhurst, but reverted to Blackwater in 1852 after Sandhurst Halt opened.
-In May 1897 the station was renamed again to Blackwater & York Town, then Blackwater & Camberley in June 1913.
-Finally on 9 July 1923 it was renamed for the last time, becoming just Blackwater.
+The station opened on 4 July 1849 by the South Eastern Railway.
+In August 1851, it was renamed Blackwater & Sandhurst, but reverted to Blackwater in 1852 after Sandhurst Halt opened.
+In May 1897, the station was renamed again to Blackwater & York Town, then Blackwater & Camberley in June 1913.
+On 9 July 1923, it was renamed for the last time, becoming just Blackwater.

-In 1961, the station had a building on platform 1, sidings and a signal box. at some point after this they had all been demolished or removed.
+In 1961, the station had a building on platform 1, sidings and a signal box.
+At some point after this, they were all demolished or removed.

-In 2016 Surrey County Council and GWR joined forces to seek central government funds to electrify the line.
+In 2016, Surrey County Council and GWR joined forces to seek central government funds to electrify the line.
 They claimed the scheme would create 8,000 jobs and a £1.8bn economic boost to the area.
 Ultimately the bid was unsuccessful and the line remains unelectrified.

-In December 2023 around half the services from the station were extended from Redhill to Gatwick Airport, resulting in two trains per hour to the airport up from the previous one per hour.
+In December 2023, around half the services from the station were extended from Redhill to Gatwick Airport, resulting in two trains per hour to the airport up from the previous one per hour.
 This led to nearly 100,000 new passenger journeys year on year.

-In April 2025 GWR bosses met with Business Surrey, who reported a key change could be an introduction of fast charge battery trains, something that GWR have been exploring on their Greenford Line.
+In April 2025, GWR bosses met with Business Surrey, who reported a key change could be an introduction of fast charge battery trains, something that GWR have been exploring on their Greenford Line.